mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 - [ ] Try to upload data to BigQuery and create a dashboard with Looker
 - [ ] Record how to create a DuckDB connection in airflow
 - [ ] Record workflow running
+- [ ] Create the architecture image of the project
 - [ ] Completed!